 Does halal collagen work as well as regular collagen?

-Yes — and in many cases better.
+Yes, and in many cases better.
 The clinical benefits of collagen supplementation come from the hydrolyzed peptides themselves, not from the certification status.
-What halal certification adds is assurance that the sourcing and processing meet rigorous independent standards — which often correlates with higher overall product quality.
-Simply Halal delivers 16g of hydrolyzed collagen per serving, above the 10–20g clinical dose shown to produce measurable improvements in skin, joints, and muscle recovery.
-For more on the science, read our post on 7 Science-Backed Benefits of Halal Collagen Peptides.
+What halal certification adds is assurance that the sourcing and processing meet rigorous independent standards, which often correlates with higher overall product quality.
+Simply Halal delivers 16g of hydrolyzed collagen per serving, above the 10 to 20g clinical dose shown to produce measurable improvements in skin, joints, and muscle recovery.
+For more on the science, read our post on Halal Collagen Peptides Benefits.

 Is collagen a protein?